Lawouach/WebSocket-for-Python/README.md

 it holds a reference to (a socket typically).
 The WebSocket class sends bytes as they are read from the socket down to the stream parser which forwards them to the frame parser.

-Eventually a frame is parsed and handled by the stream parser which eventually yield a complete message made of those frames.
+Eventually a frame is parsed and handled by the stream parser which in turns yields a complete message made of all parsed frames.

 The interesting aspect here is that the socket provider is totally abstracted from the protocol implementation which simply requires bytes as they come.